-his analysis starts by estimating the number of people who have been affected by the criminal justice system in each of three distinctions, imprisonment, conviction of a felony that did not result in imprisonment, by the criminal justice system in each of three distinct ways: previous and conviction of a misdemeanor.
+his analysis starts by estimating the number of people who have been affected by the criminal justice system in each of three distinct ways: previous imprisonment, conviction of a felony that did not result in imprisonment, and conviction of a misdemeanor.
 Each of these sanctions is highly likely to reduce earnings, making it important to understand how widespread they are.